COVID-19 Sexual Health update

-If young people are requesting chlamydia kits from organisations who have run out of testing kits, they should be instructed to order a postal kit via www.youngandfree.org.uk
+If young people are requesting chlamydia kits from organisations who have run out of testing kits, they should be instructed to order a postal kit via Young and Free

 Terrence Higgins Trust will continue making free condoms available to people in Suffolk, to reduce the risk of unintended pregnancy and transmission of sexually transmitted infections (STIs).

 If you are an organisation that provides the c-card, THT will continue to provide you with resources to distribute.
-Place your C-Card order via the usual method at www.youngandfree.org.uk/suffolk/ (or via PharmOutcomes for community pharmacies) or contact THT directly at firstname.lastname@example.org and they post supplies to you as usual.
+Place your C-Card order via the usual method Young and Free (or via PharmOutcomes for community pharmacies) or email THT and they post supplies to you as usual.

 Condoms will also be freely available by post to anyone aged 16 or over, and also for men who have sex with men, sex workers, people who identify as transgender and people of black and other ethnic minority groups.

-To get hold of free condoms by post, you can complete the online order form here OR contact email@example.com and request a pack of six regular condoms.
+To get hold of free condoms by post, you can complete the THT online order form for free condoms OR email THT and request a pack of six regular condoms.
 THT will need a name, age and full postal address including postcode in order to send condoms by Royal Mail in a discrete envelope.
 With consent, key/support workers can place an order on behalf of a person aged 16 or over.

 Community Pharmacy teams have had a significant increase in workload associated with maintaining supplies of medicines and supporting patients with advice.
 They may also be short staffed due to staff self- isolating.

-They will continue to provide the sexual health services they normally deliver, if at all possible, but patients requiring these services are advised to ring the pharmacy before attending to ensure the service they need can be delivered in a timely manner.
+However, pharmacies are working hard to provide face to face services in a Covid safe manner throughout their core hours.
+They continue to provide the sexual health services they normally deliver, if at all possible, but patients requiring these services are advised to ring the pharmacy before attending to ensure the service they need can be delivered in a timely manner.

 These services include emergency contraception (the morning after pill), chlamydia treatment and chlamydia testing.

-To locate your nearest pharmacy, please visit https://www.nhs.uk/service-search/find-a-pharmacy
+To locate your nearest pharmacy, please visit NHS service search: find a pharmacy

 The online HIV self-sampling service allows residents of Suffolk over the age of 16 to order free home testing kits for HIV and syphilis.
 This is provided by SH:24, and will continue to be available as usual.
 SH:24 remain committed to maintaining quick turn around times for the delivery and processing of testing kits, however external factors may make it difficult to achieve this 100% of the time.